saritasa-nest/django-import-export-extensions/docs/getting_started.rst

 Django Model for tests
 ----------------------

-There is simple django model from test app that we gonna use in the examples above.
+There is simple Django model from test app that we gonna use in the examples above.

 .. code-block:: python